juliabuffinton/wids_2024/tutorial/README.md

 ### Make some local changes
 1. Open up your README file in your preferred editor (VS Code, Notepad, vim, etc.).
 2. Add the following line: `This is a sample README for WIDS DC 2024.
 In it, I will write some simple python code, edit it, and track changes.`
-3. Commit this change by going back to Git Bash, typing `git add README.md`. (you can always check the status of any file you've edited by typing `git status`)
+3. Add this change to the staging area by going back to Git Bash, typing `git add README.md`. (you can always check the status of any file you've edited by typing `git status`)
 4. Type `git commit -m "modify readme"`.
 5. Create a new file called `hello.py`.
 Edit that file to add the python code `print("hello world")`.
 Save.
 6. Commit this change by going back to Git Bash, typing `git add hello.py` (pro tip: most terminals/Git Bash have tab complete) then `git commit -m "create hello.py; print hello world"`